Skip to content

 If you're working toward weight loss or fitness goals, the higher protein recommendations are especially relevant.
 Protein supports muscle retention during weight loss, keeps you fuller longer, and requires more energy to digest than carbohydrates or fat.
 Our High Protein Meal Plan is designed with these principles in mind — balanced macros, real ingredients, and nothing artificial.

-How much protein should I eat under the new guidelines?
+How much protein do the new 2026 dietary guidelines recommend?

-The new guidelines state that no amount of added sugars or non-nutritive sweeteners is recommended as part of a healthy diet.
-No single meal should contain more than 10 grams of added sugar.
+No amount is recommended as part of a healthy diet, and one meal should contain no more than 10 g of added sugars.

 The Bottom Line

-The 2025-2030 Dietary Guidelines represent a meaningful shift toward protein, whole foods, and away from processed products — changes that align with what many nutrition experts have been advocating for years.
-The return of the food pyramid (in inverted form) signals that grains are no longer considered the foundation of a healthy diet, while protein and produce take center stage.
+The 2026 Dietary Guidelines represent a meaningful shift toward protein, whole foods, and away from processed products — changes that align with what many nutrition experts have been advocating for years.
+The new visual (in inverted pyramid form) reinforces that grains are not presented as the “foundation” of a healthy diet, while protein and produce take center stage.

 « Back to Blog